clowder-framework/clowder2/docs/docs/devs/dataset-versioning.md

 ### 3. MongoDB Views

-We use MongoDB views to join the current working datasets with the released datasets, providing a comprehensive view for client consumption.
+We use MongoDB views to join the latest dataset with the released datasets, providing a comprehensive view for client consumption.
 These views include:

 - **datasets_view**: Combines datasets and datasets_freeze.